helm/community/hips/hip-00xx-sequencing.md

 ## Abstract

-This HIP is to propose a new featureset in Chart v3, to provide application distributors, who create helm charts for applications, a well supported way of defining what order chart resources and chart dependencies should be deployed to Kubernetes.
+This HIP is to propose a new featureset in Chart v3, to provide chart authors ([Application Distributor](https://github.com/helm/community/blob/main/user-profiles.md#2-application-distributor) Helm user profile), a well supported way of defining what order chart resources and chart dependencies should be deployed to Kubernetes.
 Helm deploys all manifests at the same time.
 This HIP will propose a way for Helm to deploy manifests in batches, and inspect states of these resources to enforce sequencing.

 At a high level, this HIP proposes the following
 - Ability for chart authors to specify how to sequence deployment of **resources within a single chart**